lauslim12/intract-hotel-system/README.md

 SASS:
 * You can use `npm install` in order to modify the SASS file and or production CSS code.
+* I used [Hugo Giraudel's SASS Boilerplate](https://github.com/HugoGiraudel/sass-boilerplate) as the basic folder structure of the SASS.
 * Then, utilize `npm start` to start the production SASS code.
 * The production SASS code is to auto compile the SASS code to CSS.
 * Use `npm run build:project` to concat, auto prefix, and compress the SASS/CSS code.